How is energy law used to protect natural habitats?

 Related FAQs

-How can energy law be used to protect consumers?
+How does energy law protect public resources?

 How does energy law protect consumers in the energy sector?